-PartnerAmy E. Freilich is a partner at the law firm of Armbruster Goldsmith & Delvac LLP and a highly accomplished real estate and land use lawyer with extensive experience in land acquisition and disposition, California Environmental Quality Act and entitlement of major projects throughout California and the southwestern United States.
-Amy received her A.B. in Public Policy with honors from The University of Chicago and a J.D. cum laude from Harvard Law School, and is licensed to practice law in California and New York.
+PartnerAmy E. Freilich is a real estate and land use lawyer with extensive experience in land acquisition and disposition, California Environmental Quality Act, and entitlement of major projects throughout the southwestern United States.
+Amy received her A.B. in Public Policy with honors from The University of Chicago and a J.D. cum laude from Harvard Law School and is licensed to practice law in California and New York.

 For over 25 years, Amy has served as lead land use and real estate counsel to a variety of private developers and public agencies in complex land and public-private partnership transactions, including entitlement of numerous suburban and infill master planned residential and mixed-use communities and other residential, retail, office and entertainment projects in Los Angeles County, the Inland Empire, Coachella Valley, the Bay Area and Sacramento County.

 Amy has negotiated military base, transit-oriented development and redevelopment transactions, including complex development, disposition and development and infrastructure agreements for reuse of military facilities and for transit facility development.
 Amy developed and led the transit-oriented joint development program for the LA to Pasadena Gold Line.

 Prior to joining AGD, Amy served for five years as Senior Vice President, Acquisitions and Entitlements and Land Use Counsel at SunCal Companies, a master developer of mixed-use communities throughout California and the western US, providing advice and leadership in acquisition and entitlement of master planned communities throughout the southwest.

 Representative projects include:

 - Staples Center (home to the Los Angeles Lakers, Kings and Clippers) in downtown Los Angeles